WBC GM Guidelines

 Events are reserved until Dec.
 31 for GMs who ran them satisfactorily in the preceding year.
 Those GMs claim their event by renewing membership and completing an Event Form by the deadline.
 Events that are not claimed by the deadline may be run by any member who competes an Event Form by Feb.
 28. If more than one member volunteers to run the same event, the Convention Director will use his discretion to select a GM.
 Earlier submissions will be given extra weight.
 GMs may run only one event at WBC per year, with exceptions granted by the Convention Director for veteran GMs on a case by case basis.

 A limited number of Junior Events are run for attendees who are 12 and younger.
 Any game may be run as a Junior Event, provided it is suitable for children of that age group and is available in sufficient numbers to allow all children present to play.
 All Junior Events are run as Coached events and only members who are adept at teaching games to children should volunteer to run them.
 All Junior Events are subject to the approval of the Convention Director and the Junior Program Coordinator.
-In addition, four Teen Events are run for attendees who are 13 through 16 years.
-Contact the Assistant Convention Director if you are interested in helping with the Teen program.

 EVENT WEBSITE ADDRESS: If you will provide a website for the event, list the address.
 Regardless, all GMs must provide by the established deadlines a description of the event for its Preview Page and a 400-word (or longer) After Action Report.
 GMs who do not meet these requirements jeopardize the standing of their events (Century Events become Trial Events and Trial Events are not eligible for reinstatement the following year).